edeleu/Core-Loss-Framework/README.md

 # Multi-Material Core Loss Prediction Framework
-The main entry-point to the machine-learning frameworks for multi-material core-loss modeling are within the /Unified/ directory.
+The main entry-point to the machine-learning frameworks for multi-material core-loss modeling are within the /Unified/ directory. /Unified/overview.txt provides an overview of the relevant scripts and their functionality.
 The other directories contain experimental, unfinished, and work-in-progress codes for core-loss modeling with various machine-learning attempts.

 [Published Paper DOI](https://doi.org/10.1109/APEC48139.2024.10509142)